Private Writing Retreat

 two stacks of two and three books with a small grey vase sitting on one stack

 Tell me what you're working on and what you're hoping to walk away with.
-I'll reach out within 24 hours to set up a conversation.
+No pitch, just a real talk about your book and whether this is the right fit.

 Not ready for a full retreat?
 Start with the Book Map Intensive to lock in your outline and direction — then come back when you're ready to write.